PhantazmNetwork/PhantazmServer/README.md

 ## Usage

 You should use the latest Java 17 build to run Phantazm.
-The server supports Minecraft client versions 1.7-1.18.
+The server, without the proxy, runs on 1.19.3.
+With ViaVersion and ViaBackwards, it should support any version of Minecraft later than 1.7.

 ### For development